Composite1618/openterm/README.md

 ## P.S.

 OpenTerm is no longer avaliable on the App Store (see his [tweet](https://twitter.com/LouisDhauwe/status/1052003267612299266?s=20)).
 As an alternative, I have forked his (now unmaintained) repo and added a new release containing a unsigned IPA of OpenTerm.
 You can use [Cydia Impactor](cydiaimpactor.com) or the excellent [AltStore](altstore.io) to sideload it.

+You can also try the App Store button (not gurrenteed to work).